Explore Brno - The 10 Best Attractions for First-Time Visitors

 The bone house in Brno

-In an old city there is a lot of history, so when they were going to rebuild in the block by the church in the early 2000s, they did an archaeological investigation just to be safe.
-And what they found was more than astonishing.
-Under the square by the church lay the remains of over 50.000 people.
-A forgotten gigantic burial chamber.
-Europe's second largest ossuary came to the surface.
+In an old city, history runs deep.
+So when plans were made to redevelop the block by the church in the early 2000s, an archaeological survey was carried out—just to be safe.
+What they uncovered was nothing short of astonishing.
+Beneath the square by the church lay the remains of over 50.000 people: a long-forgotten, massive burial chamber.
+Europe’s second-largest ossuary had come to light

 The skeletons are mostly from the 17th and 18th centuries, a period when not only plague and cholera ravaged the city, but also many years of grueling war.
 Walking around down here in the bone house is both a little scary and incredibly fascinating.
 I can't help but almost want to hold my breath down here, just in case some tiny particles of plague remain in the confined air.